spacemanidol/MSMARCO/README.md

 In an effort to produce a dataset that can continue to be challanging and rewarding we have broken down the MSMARCO dataset into tasks of varying difficulty.

 ##### Novice Task
 Given a query q, and a set of passages P = p1, p2, p3,... p10 a successful Machine Reading Comprehension system is expected to read and understand both the questions and passages.
 Then, the system must accuratley decide if the passages provide addequate information to answer the query since not all queries have an answer.
 If there is not enough information, the system should response 'No Answer Present.'.
 If there is enough information the system should create a quality answer.
 The target of the answer a should be as close as possible to the human generated refrence answers RA= ra1,ra2,...,ram.
-Evaluation will be done using ROUGE-L, BLEU-1, and a to be annonced metric.
-To ensure systems are robust and can addapt to queries without an answer this tasks score will be weighted.
-This weight will be derived by obtaining the average system success score over Q, which is the set of query-passage pairs.
-To obtain the system success score for a query q do the following(scripts to follow).
-Given a query q and passages P, if the reference answer is 'No Answer Present.' and the system produces and answer award a score of 0, If the reference answer is not 'No Answer Present.' and the system produces the answer of 'No answer Present.' award a score of 0.
-All other options gain a score of 1.
+Evaluation will be done using ROUGE-L, BLEU-1, and a F1 score computed by measuring how well a system can know to answer questions or not.
+Questions that have the do not have an answer will not be used to calculate ROUGE-L or BLEU-1.

 ##### Intermediate Task
 Given a query q, and a set of passages P = p1, p2, p3,... p10 a successful Machine Reading Comprehension system is expected to read and understand both the questions and passages.
 For this task all queries have an answer so systems do not need to understand No Answer Queries.
 Using the relevant passages a successful system should produce a candidate answer that should be as close as possible to the human generated well formed refrence answers RA= wfra1,wfra2,...,wfram.
-Evaluation will be done using ROUGE-L, BLEU-1, and a to be annonced metric.
+Evaluation will be done using ROUGE-L and BLEU-1.

 ##### Expert Task
 TBD